codefresh-io/cap-docs.codefresh.io/_docs/pipelines/advanced-workflows.md

 In this case Codefresh will make sure that cleanup happens only when both unit and integration tests are finished.

-### Custom Steps Dependencies
+### Custom step dependencies

-For maximum flexibility you can define a custom conditional for a step.
+For maximum flexibility you can define a custom condition for a step.

-It is hard to describe all possible cases, because Codefresh support a [mini DSL]({{site.baseurl}}/docs/codefresh-yaml/condition-expression-syntax/) for conditions.
-All examples mentioned in [conditional execution]({{site.baseurl}}/docs/codefresh-yaml/conditional-execution-of-steps/) are still valid in parallel pipelines.
+It is hard to describe all possible cases, because Codefresh supports a [mini DSL]({{site.baseurl}}/docs/pipelines/conditional-execution-of-steps/#condition-expression-syntax) for conditions.
+All examples mentioned in conditional execution are still valid in parallel pipelines.

 For example, run this step only if a PR is opened against the production branch: